usnistgov/FederalProfile-8259A/_8259-Catalog/protection.md

 ## Secure Transmission

+Ability to secure data transmissions sent to and from the IOT device.
+Configurations that may be necessary:
-- Ability for the IOT device to configure the cryptographic algorithm to protect data in transit.
+- Ability to configure the cryptographic algorithm to protect data in transit.
-  - Ability for the IOT device to support trusted data exchange with a specified minimum strength cryptography algorithm.
+  - Ability to support trusted data exchange with a specified minimum strength cryptography algorithm.
-  - Ability for the IOT device to support data encryption and signing to prevent data from being altered in transit.
+  - Ability to support data encryption and signing to prevent data from being altered in transit.
-- The IoT device can utilize one or more capabilities to protect the data it transmits from unauthorized access and modification.
+- Ability to utilize one or more capabilities to protect the data it transmits from unauthorized access and modification.
-- Ability for the IOT device to use cryptographic means to validate integrity of data transmitted
+- Ability to use cryptographic means to validate integrity of data transmitted.